-At the moment, we do not have any specific activities planned to celebrate pride.
-This is basically because we have got too much work to organise providing support already.
+Sadly, at the moment, we do not have any specific activities planned to celebrate pride.
+This is basically because we are already busy working on other projects.
 As a small group, we don’t have capacity for more work.

 Jenny is a passionate advocate for youth engagement, gender equality and LGBTQI+ rights.

 Jenny grew up in London before studying African Studies and Politics at the University of Birmingham.
 After her studies, and a short stint working in pubs, Jenny moved to Tanzania, followed by Uganda to work with different community and youth organisations.
 On returning to London, she worked at Bond on campaigns and advocacy before joining AbleChildAfrica to support disability rights.

 Jenny joined Restless Development in 2017 as Global Capacity Building Manager working on the MTV Staying Alive Foundation Programme.
 In 2019 she transitioned into the role of Senior Youth Engagement Manager where she has led our youth engagement consultancy services.